adamwdraper/appular-express-app/README.md

 Apps also have a special collection that modules use to share data.
 Any changes to this collection are automatically populated to the hash.

-### Modules
+### Components
-Modules are bound to dom elements by adding a `data-appular-module="module-name"` attribute to the element.
+Components are bound to dom elements by adding a `data-appular-component="component-name"` attribute to the element.

 ### Plugins
 Plugins are used by modules and are meant for very specific functionality that you are using in several modules.
 Use them for tasks like long-polling or watching for infinite scrolling.
 Ideally these are kept small and dumb. (i.e. they do their work, trigger events when necessary, and modules react to those events)